Skip to Content

 I always use a floury or mealy potato for this recipe because they break down a little and make a beautifully thick and hearty stew.

-Varieties to look for include, Maris Piper, King Edwards, and Russet in the US.
+Varieties to look for include Maris Piper, King Edwards, and Russet in the US.
 If you are somewhere that uses the awful A, B and C categories, you are looking for type C.

-You could use new or waxy potatoes but the resulting dish will be more of a brothy soup.
+You could use new or waxy potatoes, but the resulting dish will be more of a brothy soup.
 Still tasty though!

 Can I use a different type of sausage?

-Yes, paprikás krumpli is traditionally made with kolbasz, a cured often smoked sausage.
+Yes, paprikás krumpli is traditionally made with kolbasz, a cured, often smoked sausage.
 You could use any thicker-cut salami or pepperoni.

-But I’ve made it with everything from leftover Cumberland sausage to my own homemade Italian sausages, I’ve even used Bratwurst that I usually use in currywurst.
+But I've made it with everything from leftover Cumberland sausage to my own homemade Italian sausages, and I've even used the Bratwurst that I usually use in currywurst.
 You do need to cook the sausages almost completely before adding them.

 Do I have to use lard?

-No, beef dripping, bacon fat, duck or goose fat would do too!
+No, beef dripping, bacon fat, duck, or goose fat would do too!

 Sorry, I'm kidding, hard fats do give this recipe a better flavour.
 But feel free to use any fairly neutral oil, but avoid olive oil because it just doesn't fit in this dish.